Dr Jay Cullen

 Position: Reader in Banking Law and Financial Regulation

 Email Address: Jay.Cullen@sheffield.ac.uk

 Telephone: +44 (0)114 222 6856

-I am a lecturer in banking and finance law, and the assistant director of the Sheffield Institute for Corporate and Commercial Law (SICCL).
+I am a Reader in banking law and financial regulation, having previously been a lecturer in banking law.
+I am also the Director of the Sheffield Institute for Corporate and Commercial Law (SICCL).
 My work is influenced by the economic and financial theories of Hyman Minsky, and I am particularly interested in bank capital and liquidity regulation, and the effects of bank credit on real estate markets.
 I also take an interest in bankers' compensation and bank corporate governance.
 I supervise PhD students in these areas.

 My work on bank leverage and corporate governance has been quoted by the Financial Times, the Bank of England and the European Commission.
-In addition, I have acted as a consultant to NGOs on EU financial regulation, and I am an associated expert at the Institute for New Economic Thinking.
-I am also a member of the Sustainable Market Actors Network, hosted by the Law Faculty at the University of Oslo.
-In the Spring of 2016, I was a visiting scholar at Columbia University, New York at the invitation of Professor Katherine Pistor.
-My work has been presented at leading academic venues including the Institute for New Economic Thinking, Oxford University, Berkeley, and The National Institute for Economic and Social Research.
+In addition, I have acted as a consultant to NGOs on EU financial regulation, and I am an associated expert at both the Institute for New Economic Thinking and Finance Watch.
+I contribute to the SMART Project, a Horizon 2020 project co-ordinated by the Law Faculty at the University of Oslo.
+I was a visiting scholar at Columbia University, New York in 2016 and a Visiting Professor at the University of Oslo in 2017.
+My work has been presented at leading academic venues including the Bank of England, Institute for New Economic Thinking, Oxford, Berkeley, Warwick, Cambridge, Oslo, CEU, Manchester and the National Institute for Economic and Social Research.

 Learning and Teaching